Robust Investment-Driven Insurance Pricing and Liquidity Management: Quantitative Analysis

 \begin{Remark} An important theoretical contribution of this paper is to demonstrate the existence of an equilibrium within a dynamic liquidity management framework that incorporates outside financial investment opportunities.
 While we acknowledge the contribution of \citet{luciano2022fluctuations}, which extends the benchmark model of \citet{henriet2016dynamics} by introducing a financial market to explain certain asset pricing phenomena, we point out that the equilibrium they define (Theorem 1 in their paper) does not actually exist, at least not in a barrier-type form.
 More specifically, there cannot exist a finite payout boundary satisfying the condition $R(\overline{M}) = 0$.
 Otherwise, according to their formulation, the aggregate investment amount $Y^{\ast}(M) = \frac{\mu - r}{R^{\ast}(M)\sigma^2}$ would be ill-defined at $\overline{M}$, and consequently, the ODE satisfied by the market-to-book ratio function would have no solution consistent with the boundary conditions.

 In our setting, by additionally incorporating a correlation term $\rho$, if we disregard model uncertainty, we obtain a similar expression $Y^{\ast}(M) = \frac{1}{1 - \rho^2} \frac{q - \rho p^{\ast}(M)}{R^{\ast}(M) \sigma}$, which again cannot be well-defined under the condition $R(\overline{M}) = 0$, implying that the equilibrium does not exist in this case either.
 By contrast, once model uncertainty is introduced, our numerical results indicate that under reasonable parameter configurations, the non-existence problem can be mitigated.
-In fact, for the aggregate investment $Y^{\ast}(M)$ given in \eqref{Y solution}, it can be shown that:

-by retaining only the second-order terms in $\theta$ in both the numerator and denominator of \eqref{Y solution}.
-Formally, the system of equations that $p^{\ast}(\cdot)$ and $u^{\ast}(\cdot)$ satisfy converges to the benchmark case without model uncertainty.
-On the one hand, this explains why in Figure~\ref{Figure Different Robustness Degree}, the equilibrium aggregate investment increases rapidly with $\theta$.
-On the other hand, it also provides intuition for why the robust equilibrium ceases to exist when $\theta$ becomes excessively large. \end{Remark}